metricly/metricly-docs/content/getting-started/onboarding-wizard.md

 2. Complete the following fields:
    - **Detailed Billing Source**: select **Cost and Usage Report (recommended)** for your Detailed Billing Source.
 Detailed Billing Files are a legacy feature of AWS and may not be supported in the future.
    - **S3 Bucket Name**: Select the s3 bucket you created in [section 1, part 2](/getting-started/onboarding-wizardv2/#2-enable-cost-usage-reports-in-aws).
-   - **Report Path Prefix**: Use the path created in section 1, part 2. `CostAndUsageReports/HourlyCSVWithResourceIDs`
+   - **Report Path Prefix**: Input the path prefix of an existing CUR or the new one created in section 1, part 2. `CostAndUsageReports/HourlyCSVWithResourceIDs`
 3. Select **Next: Summary**.

 ### 4. Name & Finalize New Datasource